zain6khan/hugo-mock-landing-page-domain-name/content/USER-STORIES.md

 date: 2024-02-20T22:30:47-05:00
 draft: true
 ---
-# User Stories for FitHub
+# User Stories for FitnessFriend

-This is a backlog of user stories for FitHub
+This is a backlog of user stories for FitnessFriend

 ## Current Features

-These are features that are currently implemented in FitHub, and which feature on the landing page.
+These are features that are currently implemented in FitnessFriend, and which feature on the landing page.

 ### Illustrated Features